-My undergraduate teaching earned me the Rubenstein Award in Political Science, and I was a finalist for the Penn Prize for Excellence in Teaching by a Graduate Student.
-I am currently a Graduate Fellow at the Andrea Mitchell Center for the Study of Democracy.
-I served as a Graduate Fellow at the Penn Program in the Environmental Humanities (2016-17) and my dissertation research was featured in the Fels Policy Research Initiative’s Doctoral Student Seminar Series in Spring 2018.
+My undergraduate teaching has earned me the Penn Prize for Excellence in Teaching by a Graduate Student in 2019 as well as the Rubenstein Award in Political Science in 2016.
+My dissertation research received support from the University of Pennsylvania School of Arts and Sciences Dissertation Completion Fellowship, and I was a Graduate Fellow at the Andrea Mitchell Center for the Study of Democracy (2018-19) and the Penn Program in the Environmental Humanities (2016-17).
+My dissertation research was also featured in the Fels Policy Research Initiative’s Doctoral Student Seminar Series in Spring 2018.

-I grew up in the Upper Midwest and graduated from the University of Wisconsin-Madison (B.A., Political Science and Economics, certificate in Integrated Liberal Studies, 2013) and .
-After serving as a research staffer for environmental policy at the Wisconsin State Legislature, I moved to Philadelphia to study political theory.
-I currently serve as a Graduate Associate at Harnwell College House and enjoy hiking, watching baseball, and listening to National Public Radio.
+I grew up in the Upper Midwest and graduated from the University of Wisconsin-Madison in 2013 (B.A., Political Science and Economics, certificate in Integrated Liberal Studies).
+After serving as a research staffer for environmental policy at the Wisconsin State Legislature, I moved to Philadelphia to study political science.
+I served for three years as a Graduate Associate at Harnwell College House, including two years as the head of the Ancient Studies Residential Program, and enjoy hiking and camping, watching baseball, and listening to National Public Radio.

 You can reach me at firstname.lastname@example.org.